MercurialJD/A-Demo-of-Primal-Simplex-Solver/README.md

 ## 2 Implementation

-**If you just want to know how to use the script, you can SKIP this section.**
+**If you just want to know how to use the script, you can SKIP this section and take a look at SECTION 3 instead.**